-CERTIFICATE OF VOTE I, Trent A. Smith, Vice-Chair , do (Name of the elected Officer of the Agency; cannot be contract signatory hereby certify that: 1.
-I am a duly elected Officer of Greater Mashua Councilon (Agency Name) Alcohdism the Agency duly held on JUNC 26, 2018 (Date) President + CED (Title of Contract Signatory) RESOLVED: That the is hereby authorized on behalf of this Agency to enter into the said contract with the State and to execute any and all documents, agreements and other instruments, and any amendments, revisions, or modifications thereto, as he/she may deem necessary, desirable or appropriate.

-2. The following is a true copy of the resolution duly adopted at a meeting of the Board of Directors of the day of une, 2018.
-(Date Copyract Signed) 4.
-Peter Relleher is the duly elected President & CEC (Name of Contract Signatory) (Title of Contract Signatory) of the Agency.
+CERTIFICATE OF VOTE

+1 Tail 1 C XX XX (Name of the elected Officer of the Agency; cannot be contract signatory) 1.
+I am a duly elected Officer of Greater Nachua Council on Alcoholism (Agency Name) 2.
+The following is a true copy of the resolution duly adopted at a meeting of the Board of Directors of the Agency duly held on 34/4 23, 2019: (Date) RESOLVED: That the President + CED (Title of Contract Signatory) (Title of Contract Signatory) is hereby authorized on behalf of this Agency to enter into the said contract with the State and to execute any and all documents, agreements and other instruments, and any amendments, revisions, or modifications thereto, as he/she may deem necessary, desirable or appropriate.
+3. The forgoing resolutions have not been amended or revoked, and remain in full force and effect as of the 33 day of 9 u/y , 20/9.
+(Date Convact Signed) 4.
+Peter Kelleher is the duly elected President + CEO (Title of Contract Signatory) of the Agency.
+Just to the (Signature of the Elected Officer) STATE OF NEW HAMPSHIRE County of Hillswark The forgoing instrument was acknowledged before me this 33 day of July, 20 19, By Trent A. Smith (Name of Elected Officer of the Agency) (Notary Public/Justice of the Peace) NÔTARY: SEÁIN WILLIAM C. MARTIN Justice of the Peace - New Hampshire My Commission Expires November 4, 2020 South Made of the Control of the Con 72 172 DT - S
-3. The forgoing resolutions have not been amended or revoked, and remain in full force and effect as of

-County of Hillsborough

-The forgoing instrument was acknowledged before me this $38^{-41}$ day of 9410, 2018,

-Signature of the Elected Officer)

-By Trent A. Smith.
-(Name of Elected Officer of the Agency)

-(Notary Public/Justice of the Peace)

-(NOTARY SEAL)

-WILLIAM C. MARTIN Justice of the Peace - New Hampshire My Commission Expires November 4, 2020

-Commission Expires: